kesiev/rewtro/manual/datablocks.md

 }
 ```

-The `notes` are arranged in rows of the same length of notes and each one is played by an instrument, defined by the `instrument` key.
+The `notes` are arranged in rows of the same length of notes called _track_ and each one is played by an instrument, defined by the `instrument` key.
 The first row is played by the `A` `instrument` and the second row is played by the `B` `instrument`.
 The instruments are just the `sounds` we talked about before: they are played modulating the `frequency` according to the note to be played.
 The notes in the rows are played simultaneously and at the same speed, so notes in different rows at the same position are played at the same time.

 ```
 "sounds":[